fireheadlazzo/pic-tagger-react-ts/README.md

   - copy those values into `server/src/config.json` and add `server/src/config.json` to `.gitignore`
   - run database migrations (under `db` folder)
 - Enable Security > Secret Manager
-  - add SQL secrets to secret manager
+  - add SQL values to secret manager
+- Set up a build trigger under Cloud Build
+  - connect github repo to your GCP account
+    - you may need to explicitly allow external applications to access certain repos.
+You can do that through Guthub's Repository Access settings
+  - the build trigger should key off of "Push to a branch": `^master$`
+  - Include files `server/*` and `server/**/*`
+  - Cloudbuild file: `server/src/cloudbuild-prod.yaml`